padeken/NanoTreeProducer/CorrectionTools/README.md

         ...
 ```

-`BTagWeightTool` calculates b-tagging reweighting based on the SFs provided from the BTagging group and analysis-dependent efficiencies measured in MC.
+`BTagWeightTool` calculates b-tagging reweighting based on the [SFs provided from the BTagging group](https://twiki.cern.ch/twiki/bin/viewauth/CMS/BtagRecommendation#Recommendation_for_13_TeV_Data) and analysis-dependent efficiencies measured in MC.
 These are saved in `ROOT` files in [`btag`](https://github.com/IzaakWN/NanoTreeProducer/tree/master/CorrectionTools/btag).
 The event weight is calculated according to [this method](https://twiki.cern.ch/twiki/bin/viewauth/CMS/BTagSFMethods#1a_Event_reweighting_using_scale).

-The efficiencies in MC can be calculated by filling histograms with `fillEfficiencies` for each selected event, after removing overlap with other selected objects, e.g. the muon and tau object in [`MuTauModule.py`](https://github.com/IzaakWN/NanoTreeProducer/blob/master/MuTauModule.py):
+The efficiencies in MC can be calculated for your particular analys by filling histograms with `fillEfficiencies` for each selected event, after removing overlap with other selected objects, e.g. the muon and tau object in [`MuTauModule.py`](https://github.com/IzaakWN/NanoTreeProducer/blob/master/MuTauModule.py):
 ```
     def analyze(self event):